blacklightpy/vaultofknowledge/🗃️ Unorganized/💭️ Developing My Own Philosophy/🤔️ Unorganized or Incomplete Ponderings/Why aren't LEDs used as transmitters.md

 - Stopband: The frequency range that is stopped by a band-stop filter.
 	- Typically, the width of the stopband is 1 or 2 decades away.
 		- A decade is a frequency interval of ten times, like an octave, which is twice the original frequency.
 This is measures frequency levels, unlike decibel, another [[Logarithmic Scale]] unit which measures amplitudes.
-		- The steepness of the [[🔮 World Building/Science and Engineering/Mathematics/Applied Mathematics/Control Theory/Transfer Function|transfer function]] with frequency of a filter is called the roll-off.
+		- The steepness of the [[Organized Knowledge - Legacy/Science and Engineering/Mathematics/Applied Mathematics/Control Theory/Transfer Function|transfer function]] with frequency of a filter is called the roll-off.
 		- The roll off of a filter is usually 20 dB/decade, because by theory, every frequency attenuated by x times will have a strength drop of 20log(X) dB.
 It is also equal to 6db/octave.
 - Bandpass signal: The filtered signal after passing through a bandpass filter.
 - Lowpass Filter: A filter than only allows bands below a cut-off frequency to pass.